 Continue reading “Oat Flour Pancakes with Coconut Milk Whipped Cream and Berries”

 I’m not a vegan, but I lean towards the plant-based side of the spectrum.
-My favorite type of quick food places are raw vegan/ juice bar type places.
-When I first started consulting, I was disappointed to largely give up cooking, but then got over this quickly when I started researching all of the raw vegan juice bar esq places in my first city of work travel.
+My favorite type of fast-casual food places are raw vegan/ juice bar type places.
+When I first started my job as a Management Consultant, I was disappointed that traveling every week for work meant that I would have to largely give up cooking.
+However, I quickly got over this when I began researching the raw vegan juice bar type places in my first city of work travel.

-Continue reading “4 Watchouts for Eating at Vegan Restaurants”
+Continue reading “Four Watch-outs When Eating at Vegan Restaurants”

 I have a HUGE sweet tooth, but recently I have been making a conscious effort to avoid added sugars to my foods.
 I haven’t gotten to 100% no added sugar to my diet, but I’m not quite sure that’s my goal.
 I try to avoid extremes because they mostly end up not being sustainable.
 My goal is to actively recognize an added sugar as an added sugar- whether it’s maple syrup, honey, coconut sugar, etc. it doesn’t matter what type it is.
 It doesn’t matter if it’s organic sugar.